- Written by Steve Evert

 The time your customers spend on the phone with your company - no matter how brief - is an opportunity to differentiate your brand, deliver value, and create a memorable experience.

-Imagine if your callers actually asked to be put back on hold because they enjoyed your On Hold Marketing content so much?
+Imagine if your callers actually asked to be put back on hold because they enjoyed your Caller Experience Marketing content so much?
 (It happens!)

 What if your customers looked forward to calling your company because your phone staff is enthusiastically pleasant?
 Or better yet, what if people who aren’t yet customers called because of your reputation for providing great service?